Mogotio Constituency

 Mogotio Constituency is an electoral constituency in Baringo County, Kenya.
 It is one of six constituencies in the county and was one of two constituencies of the former Koibatek District.
 It was established before the 1997 elections.
 There are 12 wards, all electing councillors for the Koibatek County Council.
+It is home to notable politicians like Hon.
+Jacob Kiprotich Cheboiwo, who is the current Member of county assembly for Kisanana.